pedrodib/ai-commit-genie/README.md

     ```bash
     ./install.sh
     ```
-    The script will guide you through the process, ask for your Gemini API key, and install the tool.
+    The script will guide you through the process, ask you to choose your preferred AI provider, request the appropriate API key, and install the tool.

 ### ❗ Important: Setting up your PATH